64ZooLane/server-tracker/README.md

 ## Help
 If you require any support with setting it up, you can contact me directly via my discord `0.o#5319`

-### Credit
-Thank you to `Post#0069` for making the [original](https://github.com/postrequest69/minecraft-server-tracker-discord-bot) server-tracker bot and allowing me to make a re-written version of it